AAFS 2025

 DNA Doe Project

-Hanover, DEProgram Description: This workshop was designed to assist investigators from law enforcement agencies and medical examiners/coroners in investigating their long-term unidentified human remains cases as well as long-term missing persons cases.
-Representatives from the National Missing and Unidentified Persons System (NamUs), National Center for Missing and Exploited Children (NCMEC), the DNA Doe Project, the Federal Bureau of Investigation (FBI), and a cold case detective from Virginia will discuss how their agencies can assist and provide support to those investigating unidentified human remains and long-term missing persons cases.
+Alexandria, VAProgram Description: This workshop was designed to assist investigators from law enforcement agencies and medical examiners/coroners in investigating their long-term unidentified human remains cases as well as long-term missing persons cases.
+Representatives from the Center for Forensic Science Advancement and Application at RTI International, National Center for Missing and Exploited Children (NCMEC), the DNA Doe Project, the Federal Bureau of Investigation (FBI), and a cold case detective from Virginia will discuss how their agencies can assist and provide support to those investigating unidentified human remains and long-term missing persons cases.

-The presentation on NamUs will include updated information on staffing, system services, and training.
+A presentation on forensic intelligence databases will outline the utility of remote, multidisciplinary investigations across jurisdictions.
 The Program Manager for the Forensic Services Unit at NCMEC will share resources and case examples on how NCMEC can assist and support juvenile investigations for both unidentified human remains and missing persons investigations.
 The Bureau of Justice Assistance (BJA) will discuss federal resources and grant opportunities for those investigating missing and unidentified persons cases.

 The second block includes presentations that are more hands-on.
 The executive director from the DNA Doe Project will discuss Forensic Investigation Genetic Genealogy and the resources that the DNA Doe Project can provide.
 The FBI's Major Incident Program Manager will give an overview on the Latent Print Unit in the FBI and their support services, as well as a chemical demo on how to retrieve fingerprints on degraded human remains.
 The last presentation is from a local cold case detective who will present their case of an unidentified human remains case from start to finish.